cedadev/extra-sci-packages/README.md

 * pdftk - this was provided using RPMs supplied by PDF Labs; they have not provided a CentOS 7 version (see [downloads page](https://www.pdflabs.com/docs/install-pdftk-on-redhat-or-centos/))

+## Libraries

+Where a package provides a library and associated header files which you wish to use for compilation, it is necessary to point to it using the compiler flag `-I/opt/rh/ceda-sci/root/usr/include` and the linker flag `-L/opt/rh/ceda-sci/root/usr/lib64`.
+This applies whether the library is a shared or static library.

+However, for run-time use of a shared library, the enable script sets `LD_LIBRARY_PATH` so that it will be found automatically even though it is in a non-standard location.

 ## Package-specific documentation

+### Ferret

+You should type `source ferret_paths.sh` after enabling the extra-sci-packages, as this sets additional ferret-specific environment variables that may be needed.

+### Octave

+A copy of octave exists in Jaspy, but it is provided also here in order to provide a version which contains the `netcdf` package.
+Enable the extra-sci-packages after Jaspy to pick this up.

 ### Misr toolkit python bindings